What is a Healthy Blocks permit?

 Healthy Blocks must be free and open to the public.
 Private events or gatherings are not allowed.

-All proposals and use of these permits must align with state and county health guidance related to Covid-19 and businesses, including hours of operation.
+All proposals and use of these permits must align with state and county health guidance related to Covid-19.
 See state and county links below:

 Who can apply?